Fenoemos/data-science-bootcamp-8/Google Advanced Data Analytics/[Waze project] Course 1 end-of-course portfolio/Readme [01] - Project overview.md

 Your insights will help Waze leadership optimize the company’s retention strategy, enhance user experience, and make data-driven decisions about product development.
 ___
 ### Project background
+Waze’s data team is in the earliest stages of the churn project.
+The following tasks are needed before the team can begin the data analysis process:
+   + A project proposal identifying the following:
+        * Organize project tasks into milestones
+        * Classify tasks using the PACE workflow
+        * Identify relevant stakeholders